cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 WES is more appropriate for rare variants with penetrance in families, which do not however lead to phenotypic changes.
 Variants with strong deleterious effect.

+WGS enables identification of structural variance; copy number variation.
+## PART 2

+### Question 1: Why do the authors decided to remove variants with a poor coverage?
+What can be the source(s) of such low coverage?
+(1,5 points)

+The authors removed low coverage regions to ensure variant calling accuracy.
+This low coverage could occur as a result of bias during library preparation (ex.
+PCR), or areas of high GC content, repetitive DNA sequences, which are more complicated to sequence and have a higher chance of error.

+### Question 2: What is the principle and aim of the de-duplication step?
+(1 point)